-Participants will earn UW resident credits from this exchange which will depend on the courses taken at Sci Po and courses already completed at the UW.
-A full time load consists of 30 ECTS credits per semester which typically is the equivalent to 22-23 UW credits.
-It should be noted that this exchange is not language focused even if students are encouraged to participate in a French language support course.
+Students participating in this exchange program must be of junior standing or above at the time of departure and must have a cumulative GPA of 3.25 or above.
+In terms of language requirements, Sciences Po offers courses in both French and English.
+For students taking courses in French, three years of college level French or more is recommended prior to admission.
+For students taking courses in English, they are encouraged to take French language support course.
+It should be noted, however, that this exchange is not language focused even if students are encouraged to participate in this French language support course.
 UW students should therefore not expect to receive any French UW credits required for French majors or minors.
 Students will most likely receive French Study Abroad credits - actual credits will be determined on completion of the exchange.
-Other credits earned from Sci Po may or may not meet specific UW requirements.
+Other credits earned from Sciences Po may or may not meet specific UW requirements.

-You can begin your search for courses right here:
+Students can begin their search for courses right here: SciencesPo course catalog

 If you’re looking for a record of how courses from this institution have been transferred in the past, visit the credit equivalency database to help you determine what foreign courses might satisfy your academic needs here at the UW.